Native American Nations in the Southwest: Oklahoma and Texas

 Oklahoma is often called "Indian Country", because of the large number of Native North American groups placed on reservations in this state during and after the Indian Removals begun by President Andrew Jackson.

 First Nations and Native Americans from Canada and the Pacific Northwest of the USA migrated east and south as well.
 As all of these nations and smaller groups - bands and pueblos and independent groups or communities - moved eastward and encountered European explorers and settlers.

-These Indigenous Peoples also met incoming African slaves and peoples from the West Indies and intermixed with them, forming unique cultural segments of America in Metis groups and Creoles, Floridian native groups, and other such interesting ethnicities.
+These indigenous peoples also met incoming African slaves and peoples from the West Indies and intermixed with them, forming unique cultural segments of America in Metis groups and Creoles, Floridian native groups, and other such interesting ethnic groups.